Urban Waterfront Manifesto

 and celebrated — not to be treated merely as cosmetic or as just a commodity.

-Waterfronts, the unique places where land and water meet, are a finite resource
+Waterfronts, the unique places where land and water meet, are

-three decades have witnessed profound changes along abandoned or underused
+last three decades have witnessed profound changes along abandoned or underused

 waterfronts.
 The trend is accelerating in cities around the globe.
 It applies to